 When I was in college in the mid-1970's, I remember going to the University of Missouri Ellis Library and looking through their extensive collection of old magazines.
 Imagine my amazement when I found an ad for the Converse "Chuck Taylor" Athletic Shoe from 1935.
 These shoes, except for a slight difference in the name, looked just the Chucks we have now.
 They had the star logo, but with "Athletic Shoe" where "All Star" is now, in the exact typeface Converse still uses.
 The advertising copy praised the "gleaming black finish" (gleaming canvas?) and included endorsements from college basketball coaches.
 One stated that they stopped having ankle trouble when they switched the team to Chucks.

 During World War II, the "Chuck" went off to serve in the military.
 In fact, the Chuck was for many years defined in the military supply system, and is covered by Military Commercial Item Description MIL-S-43961.
-(For those who can order from the US Government supply system: A size 12 white canvas low-top was National Stock Number 8430-00-257-3759 the last that I was able to look.
-Other sizes are available.)
+For those who can order from the US Government supply system: A size 12 white canvas low-top was National Stock Number 8430-00-257-3759 the last that I was able to look.
+(Other sizes were available.)
 Chuck Taylor, the man behind the shoe, served during World War II as a fitness consultant to the United States Armed Forces.

 At some point, Converse also added the white (unbleached cotton) model to their product line.
 The product line stayed with basic black and white until 1966.